redyjq/BrainFunctionMapping/README.md

 ## Features

-It currently consists of the following fucntions:
+It currently consists of the following functions:

 1. Import and render brain model from file of vertices and triangle faces;
 2. Mannual register electrodes,with options to change node size, color, and coordinate;